Practice Problems

 Directions:

-On this worksheet you will practice adding vectors.
-Remember that vectors are added graphically by using the head-to-tail method and that the resultant is the vector that connects the beginning of the first vector to the end of the final vector.
+and that the resultant is the vector that connects the beginning of the first vector to the end of the final vector.
 You will be asked questions regarding each resultant's magnitude and direction.
 The example vectors displayed in the table below are not drawn to scale; however, they do indicate correct relative directions.

 x